 Name your racehorse after Usain Bolt and you’re bound to have a champion sprinter on your hands; Nureyev if you want a toe-pointing gold medal-winning dressage horse.
 But Ronan Keating…?
 Yes, despite some strict restrictions issued by the various governing bodies, there are indeed horses who have been named after some rather unlikely celebrities — racehorse Hugh Hefner, Irish-bred jumping pony Louis Walsh and eventer Tina Turner are just the tip of the iceberg.
 Here are our top picks for originality (or the downright weird) — they certainly raised a chuckle…

-This eight-year-old son of Fifty Cent shares his name with the South London rapper and is currently competing at advanced medium level dressage with regular rider Hayley Keatinge.
+This nine-year-old son of Fifty Cent shares his name with the South London rapper and was competed at advanced medium level dressage with regular rider Hayley Keatinge.

 That’s right, named after the legendary flat jockey, this bay gelding was a German-bred eventer, who competed up to four-star level in USA and soared to a top-10 finish at the Pan American Games when ridden by Holly Hudspeth.